alexkiri/Luma-Framework/ReadMe.md

 - Install the latest VC++ redist before running the code (https://aka.ms/vs/17/release/vc_redist.x64.exe), we enforced users to update to the latest versions, but "_DISABLE_CONSTEXPR_MUTEX_CONSTRUCTOR" could be defined to avoid that.
 - Open "Luma.sln" and build it.
 Note that "Edit and Continue" build settings (\ZI) should not be used as they break the code patches generation (at least for projects that use DKUtil).
 - The code hot spots are in core.hpp and each game's main.cpp files.
-- Luma uses the same code for developing and shipping mods.
-There's a "DEVELOPMENT" and "TEST" flag (defines) in "global_defines.h", they respectively add development and testing features.
+- Luma uses the game project for developing and shipping mods.
+Simply toggle between DEVELOPMENT, TEST and PUBLISHING configurations to enable their respective features.
 They automatically spread to shaders on the next load/compile.
 Building in Debug (as opposed to Release), simply adds debug symbols etc, but no additional development features.

 # Adding a new game mod
 - Add a new project to the solution and select the Luma Template project, add it under ".\Source\Games".
 You can name it with the full game name, including spaces etc. You can manually check out the Template project that is already in the Luma solution for more information.